The following topics are discussed in this guide. Click a topic to skip directly to this information:

 - Non-Geographic (national) (+3185)

 Please note that most of International Phone Numbers have VOICE capability only.
 Only Mobile numbers have VOICE and SMS.
 Below are instructions for porting Dutch phone numbers into Twilio.
+You can find porting summary and timelines here.

 Once your request is received, we will place your order on your behalf using a legal document called Letter of Authorisation, which states you are giving the gaining operator the authority to act on your behalf with regards to your numbers.
 The order will be placed with the losing communication provider, for them to validate/accept the port order.